REMOVE ARSENIC IN WATER

 Arsenic in water affects approximately 20 percent of private wells in Massachusetts with unhealthy levels of naturally occurring arsenic in drinking water.
 Well inspection and testing well water is the best way to make sure that your water is clean and safe to drink, but well owners often don’t have the right kinds of tests done or do not use accredited laboratories.

-The two primary forms of Arsenic in well water are AS III and AS V. Many Arsenic removal media have a low capacity for removing ASIII from the water, therefore, converting it to AS V for removal is a common approach.
-Therefore, determining the ratio of AS III versus AS V in the water is critical.
+The two primary forms of Arsenic in well water are AS III and AS V. Many removal media have a low capacity for removing AS III from the water, therefore, converting it to AS V for removal is a common approach.
+Therefore, determining the ratio of AS III versus As V in the water is critical.
 This will allow the design and implementation of a water treatment system that will effectively remove it from your drinking water.
 There are methods to oxidize the AS III and convert it to AS V for ease of removal.

 WATER TESTING & ANALYSIS

-Having a complete laboratory water test and analysis, including parameters that can negatively impact arsenic removal media, is critical to a well designed, safe water treatment system. pH can significantly affect media performance along with other competing ions such as Iron, Manganese, Hardness, Vanadium, Sulfate, Phosphate, Silica, Total Dissolved Solids, Suspended Solids and Hydrogen Sulfide.
-For a full article on this topic which we’ve had published in Water Technology Magazine, go to https://h2ocare.com/publications/.
+Having a complete laboratory water test and analysis, including parameters that can negatively impact removal media, is critical to a well designed, safe water treatment system that will remove arsenic in well water. pH can significantly affect media performance along with other competing ions such as Iron, Manganese, Hardness, Vanadium, Sulfate, Phosphate, Silica, Total Dissolved Solids, Suspended Solids and Hydrogen Sulfide.
+For a full article on this topic which we’ve had published in Water Technology Magazine, go to our publications section and click on our published Arsenic removal article at https://h2ocare.com/pub/.

 WATER USAGE MONITORING